OpenEvalProject/evals/manuscripts/elife-64624/v2/manuscript.md

 ARL13B-mediated nucleotide exchange of the full-length ARL3 may therefore require another non-lipid component to the reaction, which is likely to involve the release of the ARL3 N-terminus.

-## BART is a co-GEF for ARL13B-mediated ARL3 nucleotide exchange
+### BART is a co-GEF for ARL13B-mediated ARL3 nucleotide exchange

 We reasoned that the release of the ARL3 amphipathic helix may be carried out by one of its interactors.
 This protein would be involved in the guanine nucleotide exchange reaction and therefore must be able to bind to nucleotide-free ARL3 (Cherfils and Chardin, 1999).
 We thus investigated the ability of ARL3 interactors to bind to the GTPase in various nucleotide states.
 We performed pull-down assays using BART and GDI-like solubilising factors (represented by UNC119A); UNC119A shows strong specificity toward ARL3GppNHp as expected for an effector.
 Surprisingly, BART showed weak but consistent binding to nucleotide-free ARL3 (1:10 compared to ARL3GppNHp binding), identifying it as a potential GEF candidate (Figure 3A).
 This is further supported by the reported structure of the ARL3 homologue ARL2-GTP in complex with BART which shows BART-ARL2 N-terminal helix interaction (Zhang et al., 2009).
 Similar interactions were reported for the structure of ARL3 in complex with the related protein BART-like 1 (BARTL1) (Lokaj et al., 2015).

 ![Figure 3.](https://cdn.elifesciences.org/articles/64624/elife-64624-fig3-v2.jpg)

 **Figure 3.:** (A) GST-tagged BART and UNC119A were used to pull down ARL3 (bound to GDP or GppNHp, as indicated) in the presence and absence of alkaline phosphatase (AP).
 Samples of the elutes and inputs were run on SDS-PAGE gels and visualised using Coomassie blue.
 Pulled down ARL3 was further confirmed by immunoblotting using anti-ARL3 antibodies (red), and was quantified relative to the respective GST-BART or GST-UNC119A bands (right).
 The pull-downs were repeated three times; a representative image of the obtained gels and western blots is shown here.
 (B) 2 μM ARL3mantGDP was mixed with 10 μM ARL13B18-278 and 150 μM GDP or GppNHp, and the nucleotide exchange was monitored in the presence and absence of 20 μM BART, as indicated.
 The first 1000s of the measurement following nucleotide addition are shown in greater detail.
 The data was fitted using GraFit, and the corresponding exchange rates are listed to the left of the key.
 (C) 2 μM ARL3mantGDP was mixed with 150 μM GppNHp, and subsequent nucleotide exchange was monitored with the addition of 20 μM ARL13B18-278 and increasing amounts of BART, as indicated.
 All reactions were initiated by the addition of excess GppNHp.The data was fitted using GraFit, and the corresponding exchange rates are listed (right).
 (D) 2 μM ARL3mantGDP was mixed with 150 μM GppNHp and 10 μM ARL13B18-278 and fluorescence polarisation was monitored over time in the absence (grey) and presence of 10 μM UNC119A (red), PDEδ (yellow), or BART (blue).
 (E) Superimposition of crystal structures of ARL3 (green, with switch regions, interswitch β-hairpin, and the N-terminal helix in light red, red, and dark green, respectively) in complex with ARL13B (grey, PDB: 5DI3), and BART (blue, PDB: 3DOE).
 As shown in the magnified area denoted by the black squares, only BART can bind both the N-terminal helix and the switch regions.
 (F) Nucleotide exchange of 2 μM ARL3ΔNmantGDP was monitored in the presence of 150 μM GppNHp (black circles), with the addition of 0.2 μM ARL13B18-278 (turquoise circles), and with the addition of 0.2 μM ARL13B18-278 and 20 μM BART (red circles).
 The data was fitted using GraFit, and the corresponding exchange rates are listed.
-Figure 3—source data 1.
-Figure 3—source data 2.
-Figure 3—source data 3.
-Figure 3—source data 4.
-Figure 3—source data 5.

 We therefore wanted to test the effect of BART on ARL3 activation; the addition of BART to the ARL13B-mediated reaction is twofold: a significant amount of mantGDP is displaced, and the ARL3 nucleotide exchange rate is markedly increased (Figure 3B).
 Titrating in BART to the ARL13B-mediated reaction resulted in a maximum increase of over 500-fold that of the intrinsic rate of GDP dissociation (Figure 3C).